abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_photo/py_non_local_means/py_non_local_means.rst

 Please visit first link in additional resources for more details on these parameters.

-We will demonstrate 2 and 4 here.
+We will demonstrate 2 and 3 here.
 Rest is left for you.

 1. cv2.fastNlMeansDenoisingColored()
 ------------------------------------------

-As mentioned above it is used to noise from color images.
+As mentioned above it is used to remove noise from color images.
 (Noise is expected to be gaussian).
 See the example below:
 ::

     import numpy as np